 Abdominal fat and predisposition to diabetes and cardiovascular disease.
 Dr. Jensen is working to better understand how people store fat in their abdomen as opposed to their hips and thighs, and why people who preferentially gain abdominal fat are predisposed to diabetes.

-Whether one gains or loses fat in one body region vs. another is determined by how well the fat cells in those regions take up and release fat compared to other fat cells, as well as how many fat cell there are and whether new fat cells are being created.
-Excess release of fatty acids from fat cells can cause metabolic dysfunction in tissue such as muscle, liver and pancreas tissue.
+Whether a person gains or loses fat in one body region rather than another is determined by how well the fat cells in those regions take up and release fat compared with other fat cells, how many fat cells there are, and whether new fat cells are being created.
+Excess release of fatty acids from fat cells can cause metabolic dysfunction muscle, liver and pancreas tissue.

-Human studies involve: long-term feeding experiments; the use of isotope dilution techniques to measure free fatty acid and triglyceride fatty turnover; blood flow measurements; body composition measurements; exercise studies; indirect calorimetry to measure energy expenditure; doubly labeled water; ELIZA, Western blotting, real-time PCR and tissue enzyme activity measures to understand tissue function.
-To gain tissue for the latter measurements we routinely perform adipose tissue and muscle biopsies.
+Human studies.
+Human studies in Dr. Jensen's lab include weight-loss studies, the use of isotope dilution techniques to measure free fatty acid and triglyceride fatty turnover, blood flow measurements, body composition measurements, exercise studies, indirect calorimetry to measure energy expenditure, liquid chromatography and mass spectrometry, and ELISA, Western blotting, real-time PCR and tissue enzyme activity measures to understand tissue function.
+To gain tissue for the latter measurements, researchers in the lab routinely perform adipose tissue and muscle biopsies.